rasulomaroff/reactive.nvim/README.md

 ```

 You don't need to call the `setup` function to initialize `reactive`.
 It will be initialized as soon as you require it.
-The `setup` function is only needed when you want to configure presets that some other plugins added, for example:
+The `setup` function is only needed when you want to configure presets that some other plugins added or load their presets.
+For the full spec look [here](#config-spec).

 ```lua
 require('reactive').setup {